Dear GIFCT Stakeholders,

 1. Current Commitments

 As BSR’s insights helped inform our work in real-time, we have already made significant progress towards implementing numerous key recommendations.
 On membership, in particular, we collaborated with BSR to refine our guidelines for companies interested in joining GIFCT.
-The purpose of these enhanced criteria — now available on our website here [insert hyperlink on 7/20] — was threefold: to bring greater transparency to the membership process; to set clear expectations and standards for aspiring member companies to meet as a condition of joining the organization; and, above all, to emphasize the complementary and mutually reinforcing nature of combatting terrorism and violent extremism and ensuring respect for human rights.
+The purpose of these enhanced criteria — now available on our website here — was threefold: to bring greater transparency to the membership process; to set clear expectations and standards for aspiring member companies to meet as a condition of joining the organization; and, above all, to emphasize the complementary and mutually reinforcing nature of combatting terrorism and violent extremism and ensuring respect for human rights.

 The BSR report also supports a “big tent” approach to membership, an initiative we have already begun prioritizing with our 2021 strategic objective to take a human rights based-approach to broadening and diversifying membership.
 By the end of this year, we expect to have doubled the number of GIFCT members since last year’s summit.
 These members represent an increasingly diverse group of companies, showing that it is not just one kind of platform facing terrorist and violent extremist exploitation.
 We have also already begun a mapping exercise and recruitment effort to engage with more companies outside of the United States and Europe.
 If you have recommendations for particular companies that would benefit from a conversation with our team, please share them with us here.